Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 ### The browser magic

 {% caption It's awesome!
 A beautiful web-page!  %}
-{% asset_img webbrowser-rendering.svg 480 400 the browser rendering a web-page %}
+{% asset_img webbrowser-rendering.svg 480 400 "the browser rendering a web-page 'the browser rendering a web-page'" %}
 {% endcaption %}

 And now, using all those text files, your browser will do the magic and finally show you an interactive display of the information you wanted to see!